Rudra-writ/File_Transfer_Automator/README.md

 Instructions for usage:

-Clone the repository or download it.
+Clone the repository or download the zip.

 Navigate to "/file_transfer_automator" directory and run the command "pip install -r requirements.txt" to install the dependencies